artefactual/archivematica-docs/user-manual/archival-storage/aip-structure.rst

 ``/data/thumbnails`` contains any thumbnails generated for viewing in the AIP search interface of the dashboard.

+The creation of thumbnails is optional and configurable in the :ref:`processing configuration <dashboard-processing>`.

 :ref:`Back to the top <aip-structure>`